StefanKunde/TradeMaster_POE/README.md

 This app is for all the people who feel the pain!

 Give it a try and you probably will love it :)

+Warn:
+This is still in the alpha.
+Its normaly working, but there are some bugs in it.